electric-sql/electric/.changeset/fresh-beers-allow.md

 "@core/elixir-client": patch
 ---

-Add un-pooled connection behaviour for the Elixir client
+Add pool behaviour for the Elixir client to allow for per-client persistent connections.
+Add request timestamp and shape handle to replication stream messages.